optimumtact/sr.ht/README.md

 Congrats, you've got a schema in place.
 Run `alembic upgrade head` after pulling the code to update your schema to the latest version.
 Do this before you restart the site.

+## Customization

+You can customize the appearance of the site with template overrides.
+Create a directory called `overrides` and copy templates from the `templates` directory into `overrides`.
+Modify them as you see fit, they will be used instead of the version from `templates`.